sg406651/Numpy/Readme.rst

 Exercise 3
 ~~~~~~~~~~
 Load data from ``data/ex3_data.npy`` and filter out rows with ``nan`` values.
-Report how many rows are dropped during filtration, globally and per column.
+Report how many rows are dropped during filtration, globally and how many ``nan`` are in each column.

 Exercise 4
 ~~~~~~~~~~